Email content, banners, CTAs

 Email Preheader

 Email Preheader is the short text many inboxes show next to the subject line.
-It is not mandatory for delivery, but it is strongly recommended because it improves context and often improves open rates.
+It is optional for delivery, but it is strongly recommended because it adds context and often lifts open rates.

 Use it to add the next most useful detail, such as a date, location, or action: